ibm-cloud-docs/account/acct-getstart-tutorial.md

 |New IBMid        | If you don't yet have an IBMid, you can create one when you sign up.
 With an IBMid, you can use one username to log in to all {{site.data.keyword.IBM_notm}} products and services, including {{site.data.keyword.Bluemix_notm}}. |
 |Federated ID     | If your company already requested to register the user credentials from your company's domain with {{site.data.keyword.IBM_notm}}, you can sign up for {{site.data.keyword.Bluemix_notm}} by using the credentials that you already use for your company's login.
 You must enter a phone number when you sign up. |
 |Google ID | If you already have a Google account, you can use the credentials for Google to sign-up or log in to {{site.data.keyword.IBM_notm}}. |
-{: caption="Table 1.
-ID options for creating an account" caption-side="top"}
+{: caption="ID options for creating an account" caption-side="top"}

 ### Using your IBMid
 {: #signup-ibmid}